Salmonella Enteritidis

 Salmonellosis is one of the most common and widely distributed food borne diseases.
 Salmonella outbreaks can have particularly severe consequences in highly vulnerable people, like those who are young, old and immunocompromised.

 Until recently, the Australian egg industry was considered free of SE, which is a type of Salmonella that is present in most international egg industries.
-As of May 2018, SE has been detected in several NSW egg layer farms and two Victorian egg layer farm.
+As of May 2018, SE has been detected in several NSW egg layer farms and 2 Victorian egg layer farms.

 How can Salmonella Enteritidis spread?